The GenDR Database of Dietary Restriction-Related Genes

 Dietary restriction (DR), limiting nutrient intake from diet without causing malnutrition, retards age-related degeneration and extends lifespan in multiple organisms.
 DR induces multiple changes, yet its underlying mechanisms remain poorly understood.
 To facilitate research on the genetic and molecular mechanisms of DR-induced life-extension, we developed GenDR, a database of genes associated with DR. GenDR includes two datasets: 1) genes inferred from experiments in model organisms in which genetic manipulations cancel out or disrupt the life-extending effects of DR; 2) genes robustly altered due to DR, derived from a meta-analysis of microarray DR studies in mammals.
 An analysis of the gene network of DR has also been performed using GenDR.

 Understanding the genetic basis of DR is of great importance not only to the biology of ageing but to understand how diet can influence ageing, longevity, health and age-related diseases.
 Pharmaceutical interventions that target DR-associated genes are also an emerging area with huge potential.
-For more information on DR and its potential, please refer to a recent review.
+For more information on DR and its potential, please refer to our review.

 Search Gene Manipulations